formix/damn-simple-xml/README.md

 ### Serialization

 By default, all fields of an object will be serialized as a XML element.
-You can control serialization by providing a `behavior` object telling Damn Simple Xml how to serialize attributes texts, CDATA, arrays and arrays' items fields:
+You can control serialization by providing a `meta` object telling Damn Simple Xml how to serialize attributes texts, CDATA, arrays and arrays' items fields: